Structural Identifiability of Series-Parallel LCR Systems: LC System Analysis

 We refer to the matrix containing the coefficients of $f_1$ as $G''$ and the matrix containing the coefficients of $f_3$ as $H''$, hence the above matrix products can be represented by $G''[f_4]$ and $H''[f_2]$ respectively.
 Note that this matrix $G''$ has dimension $n_1+n_4-m_1-m_4+1$ by $n_4-m_4+1$, while $H''$ has dimension $n_2+n_3-m_2-m_3+1$ by $n_2-m_2+1$.

-We can nearly represent the coefficients of $g$ by adding these two products, however there could be a difference in the dimension largest and smallest degrees of $f_1f_4$ and $f_2f_3$.
-Note however that this difference is well understood, as by Corollary \ref{cor:diff_eq_1}, the difference in the largest and smallest powers of $f_1$ and $f_2$ must be at exactly one, and likewise for $f_3$ and $f_4$.
-Thus, either the largest degree of $f_1f_4$ is the same as the largest degree of $f_2f_3$, or it is exactly two larger or smaller.
-The same is also true for the smallest powers of $f_1f_4$ and $f_2f_3$.
+We can nearly represent the coefficients of $g$ by adding these two products, however there could be a difference in the dimension of the largest and smallest orders of $f_1f_4$ and $f_2f_3$.
+Note however that this difference is well understood, as by Corollary \ref{cor:diff_eq_1}, the difference in the largest and smallest orders of $f_1$ and $f_2$ must be at exactly one, and likewise for $f_3$ and $f_4$.
+Thus, either the largest order of $f_1f_4$ is the same as the largest order of $f_2f_3$, or it is exactly two larger or smaller.
+The same is also true for the smallest orders of $f_1f_4$ and $f_2f_3$.

-Thus, we will let $G'$ and $H'$ represent the matrices $G''$ and $H''$ where either has an addition two rows of zeros added to the top or bottom of the matrix, if necessary.
+Thus, we will let $G'$ and $H'$ represent the matrices $G''$ and $H''$ where either has an additional two rows of zeros added to the top or bottom of their respective matrix, if necessary.
 Therefore, we can now represent the coefficients of $g$ as